nvi-inc/fs-vgos/fs-vgos.md

     be lit.

         nohup hammer.sh &
+>**AB:** Point 6.5 <the most important>.
+Conditioning itself is not enough
+>to prove a disk is working or not!
+It is a program that writes to every
+>part of the disk and creates a log file of the process.
+This log file
+>must then be plotted to show the read/write time for the module, which
+>should meet a certain criteria, presently undefined for VGOS-mode 8Gbps
+>recordings, and then can be erased.
+Need directions here to use the
+>hammerplot.sh script and specifications for acceptable read/write times

 7. To break the group, do the `mod_init` command on each module and reassign groups.
 If recording on all the modules simultaneously, no